akeneo/pim-helpcenter/content/updates/automation/4-Enhanced-rule-management.md

 ::: meta-data type="New" ee-only="true"
 :::

 You can now name your rules with a clear label.
-You can also define a rule name per PIM locale enabled.
-The rule label is visible under your rules grid and under your smart attributes: if you have international teams you can now make sure that they understand the purpose of a rule.
+You can also define a rule's name per PIM locale enabled.
+The rule's label is visible in your rules grid and in your smart attributes: if you have international teams you can now make sure that they understand the purpose of a rule.

 ## New action tags for your rules
 ::: meta-data type="Improvement" ee-only="true"